A family talks together as they stand around a kitchen island.

 How do identity theft protection services work?

-• Additional identity monitoring services.
-Some programs can look for your information in private databases and public records.
+• Additional identity monitoring services: Some programs can look for your information in private databases and public records.
 They may be able to alert you if someone opens a bank account or takes out a payday loan in your name or if your name appears in court records.

-• Identity resolution assistance.
-You may have access to a fraud resolution expert.
-If you’re an identity fraud victim, they can help investigate your case and work with you to restore your identity.
+• Identity resolution assistance: You may have access to a fraud resolution expert.
+If you're an identity fraud victim, they can help investigate your case and work with you to restore your identity.

 Did you know?

-What does identity theft protection detect or miss?
+What does identity theft protection detect?

 Identity theft protection services go beyond essential credit monitoring or credit score tracking.
 These services look for your information in various databases and alert you of suspicious activity, such as a change of address.
 These alerts can be an early warning that an identity thief is trying to use your personal information to commit fraud.
 This allows you to respond to the issue immediately.

-Additionally, an identity protection service may include different types of assistance if you’re a victim of identity fraud.
+Additionally, an identity protection service may include different types of assistance if you're a victim of identity fraud.
 While restoring your identity can be frustrating and time-consuming, having an experienced professional can help.
 Identity theft insurance policies may cover some of the related costs, too.
+Remember, identity protection isn't the same as identity theft prevention.
+The services generally focus on detection and recovery, but they can't keep your personal information from getting stolen in the first place.

-Top ways to protect yourself from identity fraud
+7 ways to protect yourself from identity fraud

 You can take several steps to help keep your information secure and protect yourself from fraud.

 • Destroy old documents.
 Thieves may go through your mail and trash, looking for old documents or electronics to try and find personal information.
-Practice destroying documents with sensitive data and safely disposing of old electronics to protect your personal data
+Practice destroying documents with sensitive data and safely disposing of old electronics to protect your personal information.

 • Add a fraud alert or security freeze to your credit reports.
-A creditor may take extra steps to verify your identity before opening a new account if there’s a fraud alert on your credit report.
-According to the Federal Trade Commission, a credit freeze is a free option that can keep creditors from accessing your credit reports as part of a new application.
+A creditor may take extra steps to verify your identity before opening a new account if there's a fraud alert on your credit report.
+According to the FTC, a credit freeze is a free option that can keep creditors from accessing your credit reports as part of a new application.
 You can also contact each credit bureau and ask them to create and freeze credit reports for children under 16 years old.

 • Use unique passwords.
 Repeating the same username and password could make it easier for someone to take over multiple accounts.
 A password manager can help you create and remember unique passwords for all your accounts.